jatkin-wasti/python_FizzBuzz_OOP/README.md

             return num  # If not we return the number
 ```
 ### Buzz class
+- This class is the child class to the Fizz class
+- It inherits all functionality from the Fizz class (including functionality from the FizzBuzz class) but also defines
+the Buzz number
+- It has a buzz_checker method that checks if the passed number is a multiple of the Buzz number
+- Depending on the result it either returns the "Buzz" string or the passed number
+- It also has the fizzbuzz_loop method which loops through numbers from 1 to the provided value
+- For each number it uses the inherited fizzbuzz_checker and fizz_checker methods along with its own buzz_checker
+ to determine if it meets any of the criteria
+- If it meets any of the criteria, it prints the relevant string.
+If not, it prints the number
 ```
 from fizz import Fizz  # Importing the Fizz class so that we can inherit from it